 There’s also some interesting emphasis on women’s rights.
 As Lily discovers her magic, she’s warned that if anyone finds out she can do magic, she’ll be burned as a witch.
 It’s culturally acceptable for men (and even expected in male rulers) to have magical ability.
-But a woman with magic is seen as untrustworthy and too temperamental to handle it.
-Lily chooses to keep her magic secret, but it’s clear she and her friends believe women should not be treated this way.
+But people see a woman with magic as untrustworthy and too temperamental to handle it.
+Lily chooses to keep her magic secret, but she and her friends believe people should not treat women this way.

 Each kingdom has kind of a specific cultural vibe.
 The most prominent in the story is a kingdom whose magic is fire, and has a strongly Middle Eastern feel to it.

 One brief kiss.

 Lily rules a kingdom of undead.
 Her family’s powers include necromancy—summoning ghosts and raising people from the dead as zombies.